 3. Do you want to hold Loopring for the long term?

 It lends itself to a long term hold with rewards for staking coins on the platform.
 As it destroys some of its coins and makes developers stake thousands as collateral to use one of its exchanges, it controls the supply.
 This could be good news for its price in the long term.
 Whether your horizons are long or short, however, here are some final things to consider.

 Considerations for a long term investment strategy

-If you want to stake coins on the platform or expect the LRC coin to go up in value over time, the best thing to do is find an exchange and buy some straight away.
-If you don’t plan to stake them, think about getting a wallet to keep them secure.
+If you want to stake coins on the platform or expect the LRC coin to go up in value over time, the best thing to do is find an exchange.
+If you don’t plan to stake them, think about getting a wallet to store your coins in afterwards.

 Considerations for a short term trading strategy